Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 Raccoons take pains to pee elsewhere just so the scent doesn’t interfere with their sleeping or eating.
 Ammonia and raccoons simply don’t mix.

-Note, however, that ammonia is not raccoon poison but a raccoon deterrent.
+Note that ammonia is not raccoon poison but a raccoon deterrent.
 They won’t even go near the stuff, much less drink or nibble at it.
 It’s a good way to get rid of them without hurting them.

 You can make a raccoon deterrent by soaking rags in ammonia and leaving them where these animals come out to play.
 You can also leave a bowl of ammonia near the raccoons’ entry points to your home.

 It’s a strong smell that even humans don’t like, but when you see how quickly it fixes your raccoon problem, you’ll know it’s worth it.
+Just be careful to handle ammonia safely, follow all instructions on the packaging, and keep it separate from other cleaning chemicals.
+When combined with other chemicals, ammonia can create dangerous fumes.

 6. Secure the trash can